|ABOUT Cora Ginsburg LLC

 In 1979, Titi Halle met the renowned Cora Ginsburg; Ms. Halle became director of the business in 1985 and the owner in 1997.
 She is a member of the National Antique and Art Dealers Association of America, the Centre International d'Etude des Textiles Anciens, the Costume Society of America, the Textile Society of America, and CINOA.
 Ms. Halle has also participated as a textile expert on the Antiques Road Show.

-Ms. Halle is the 2017 recipient of the Bard Graduate Center Iris Foundation Award for Outstanding Dealer.
+Ms. Halle was the 2017 recipient of the Bard Graduate Center Iris Foundation Award for Outstanding Dealer.
 She has lectured at the Textile Museum, Washington D.C., the Detroit Institute of Art, the Annual Colonial Williamsburg Antiques Forum, Sotheby's Institute and at various other museums and historical societies across the United States.
 She has served on the Textile Vetting Committees for numerous fairs, including The European Fine Art Fair in Maastricht, Netherlands, and the Winter Show in New York.
 For the past 22 years, Ms. Halle has organized and published the annual catalogue for Cora Ginsburg LLC, focusing on rare costume,

 textiles and needlework.
 In January 2010, The Magazine Antiques featured a dealer profile of Ms. Halle; Cora Ginsburg LLC and Ms. Halle were also the subject of a column in the "Antiques" section of the New York Times, January 21, 2010.

 Michele Majer has been with Cora Ginsburg LLC as a research associate since 1995.
 In addition to her work for the gallery, she is an Assistant Professor at The Bard Graduate Center, NY, where she teaches courses in clothing and textile history.
 Ms. Majer received her BA at Barnard College and her MA